 As of this writing, 614,266 square feet of office space (ACP: 120,478, USDA: 337,428, and Riggs: 156,360) have been constructed.
 This is referred as existing by the 1998 signed memo.
-The proposed 120,000 square feet, therefore, would trigger the need to construct the following improvements, identified by the memo as Phase 1:
+A maximum of 120,000 additional square feet are proposed for the planned University of Maryland Research Park Building 1, and as part of DSP-05078.
+Provision of 75,000 more square feet would not trigger the need to construct any additional improvements than those identified by the memo as Phase 1.
+The recommended Phase 1 improvements are:

-- Provision of double left turn along Northbound MD 201(Kenilworth Avenue) at River Road - Provision of third through lane along southbound MD 201 at Calvert Road (Paint Branch Parkway) /Good Luck Road - Provision of double right turn along eastbound River Road at MD 201
+- Provision of double left turn land along northbound MD 201(Kenilworth Avenue) at River Road. - Provision of third through lane along southbound MD 201 at Calvert Road (Paint Branch Parkway) /Good Luck Road. - Provision of double right turn lane along Eastbound River Road at MD 201.

-It is important to note that once the total approved development exceeds 844,266 square feet, additional improvements-4 through 6 (identified in the memo as Phase 2), must be constructed.
-Once total development exceeds 1,164,266 square feet, the Phase 3 (identified as improvement 7), must be constructed.
+It is important to note that once the total approved development exceeds 844,266 square feet, additional improvements 4 through 6 (identified in the memo as Phase 2), must be constructed.
+Once total development exceeds 1,164,266 square feet, Phase 3 (identified as improvement 7), must be constructed.

-Condition 19 requires the applicant, his heirs, successors and/or assignees, to provide the following shuttle service from 11:00 a.m. to 2:00 p.m. from the proposed subdivision to the College Park Downtown Business District via 50th Street and Calvert Road with a stop at the Metro station.
+Condition 19 requires the applicant, his heirs, successors and/or assignees, to provide the following shuttle service from 11:00 a.m. to 2:00 p.m. from the proposed subdivision to the College Park DBD via 50th Street and Calvert Road with a stop at the Metro station.
 This condition may be satisfied through an extension of the University of Maryland shuttle service to the subject site with operating hours including the above-stated hours.

-Condition 20 requires that the applicant, his heirs, successors and/or assignees fund and establish an on-site Transportation Demand Management (TDM) Plan, provided: (a) at least 500,000 square feet of development has been constructed, and (b) the TDDP District-Wide TDM has not been established.
-The main purpose of this Plan is to implement measures that will reduce the number of peak hour single-occupant vehicle trips generated to and from the site.
-At a minimum, the Plan shall include a full-time, on-site commuter program manager with the responsibility to market a carpool matching program for employees, promote and coordinate the formulation of car/van pools, promote the use of public transit, promote staggered work hours for employees, designate preferential parking spaces for car pools and van pools, and prepare annual reports on the effectiveness of the Plan.
+Condition 20 requires that the applicant, his heirs, successors and/or assignees, to fund and establish an on-site transportation demand management (TDM) plan, provided (a) at least 500,000 square feet of development has been constructed, and (b) the TDDP districtwide TDM has not been established.
+The main purpose of this plan is to implement measures that will reduce the number of peak-hour single-occupant vehicle trips generated to and from the site.
+At a minimum, the plan shall include a full-time, on-site commuter program manager with the responsibility to market a carpool matching program for employees, promote and coordinate the formulation of car/van pools, promote the use of public transit, promote staggered work hours for employees, designate preferential parking spaces for car pools and van pools, and prepare annual reports on the effectiveness of the plan.

-Condition 22 requires the applicant to submit annual monitoring reports to the M-NCPPC Transportation Section to determine the AM inbound vehicle arrival rate and the successful progress of the TDM plan.
+Condition 22 require the applicant to submit annual monitoring reports to the M-NCPPC Transportation Section to determine the AM inbound vehicle arrival rate and the successful progress of the TDM plan.
 The first monitoring report shall be submitted after 85 percent occupancy is achieved for the first building constructed.
 The last monitoring report shall be submitted three years after the last building permit has been issued or upon achieving 80 percent occupancy for the last building.
-It is staff opinion that this condition will be implemented when the district-wide TDM is established.
+It is staff opinion that this condition will be implemented when the districtwide TDM is established.